Nelkon01/Nelkon-Finance/README.md

 **Additional Information:**

 I initially wanted to use plotly dash to achieve the interactive dashboard functionality of the app, however, i wasnt able to make it work.
 I therefore decided to use chart.js for this functionality, which resloved that issue for me

 ### Budget and Actual Income Coverage Showing wrong figures

 **Description:**
 The Idea behind the budget and actual income coverage and actual income coverage is to check if the income for that month covers the expense for the month.
 And this metric was in percentage.
 However, i have an issue whereby i was having values above 100% which is practically impossible.

 **Steps to Reproduce:**

-11. Input Bugdet income and actual income into the database
+1. Input Bugdet income and actual income into the database
 2. Input actual income and actual expense into the database
 3. Navigate to the goldmine page and click on update charts after selecting month and year information

 **Current Status:**

 - [ ] Open: The bug has been reported but has not yet been assigned for resolution.
 - [ ] In Progress: The issue is actively being worked on by a developer.
 - [x] Resolved: The bug has been fixed and verified.

 **Additional Information:**
 I realised there was a problem with my logic in the way i was making the calculation in my function, and it has been fixed

 **Description:**
 The line charts in the goldmine page is showing the numerical values for months instead of the text name of the respective months. which may not be good user experience

 **Steps to Reproduce:**

-11. Input Bugdet income and actual income into the database
+1. Input Bugdet income and actual income into the database
 2. Input actual income and actual expense into the database
 3. Navigate to the goldmine page and click on update charts after selecting month and year information

 **Current Status:**

 - [x] Open: The bug has been reported but has not yet been assigned for resolution.
 - [ ] In Progress: The issue is actively being worked on by a developer.
 - [ ] Resolved: The bug has been fixed and verified.

 **Additional Information:**
 I have not come around to fixing this, however, i reckon the fix could be in me assigning a label for each number in the charts javascript code

-- There is also a slight froblem with the way heroku is handling my favicon which is returning a error.
+- There is also a slight problem with the way heroku is handling my favicon which is returning a error.
 I have not come around to fixing this yet.

 ## Deployment

 This site was developed using PyCharm's IDE.
 To keep records of different versions of all project files, git version control was used.
 This project is hosted using Heroku deployed from the master branch.

 ### GitHub

 All versions and branches of the code are stored in github: https://github.com/Nelkon01/Nelkon-Finance